hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 1. File/directory names
 2. Times and dates last modified.
 Backup systems and other tools use this information in a variety of ways, but you can use it to tell when you (or anyone else with permission) last changed a file.
-3. File size in bytes
+3. File size in bytes.
 4. Name of the group that owns the file.
-5. User name of the file’s owner
+5. User name of the file’s owner.
-6. File’s number of hard links (not important for this class)
+6. File’s number of hard links (not important for this class).
 7. Permissions to the file

 > *NOTE:* When listing the contents of a directory using the `ls -l` command, the number reported for any sub-directories do not reflect the size of the data inside it.
 Rather, the number represents the size of space on the disk that is used to store the meta-information for the directory.
-The command you’ll want to use to get the actual size of a directory is `du -sh`, which is short for “disk usage”.
+The command you’ll want to use to get the actual size of a directory's contents is `du -sh`, which is short for “disk usage”.

-The **permissions (first column) is provided as a string of characters.
-How do we interpret this?**

-* The first character indicates the type of file.
-Among the different types, a leading dash (`-`) means a regular file, while a `d` indicates a directory.
-* The next three characters are the permissions for the file’s owner.
-* The next three characters are for members of the file’s group.
-* The final three characters are for everyone else.

-Take a look at the `unix_lesson` directory in your home directory to explore that permissions column a little more:
+Take a look at the `unix_lesson` directory in your home directory.

 ```bash
 ls -l ~/unix_lesson/